zedlopez/ifm/The Recipe Book.md

 ## Publishing

 ^^{materials folder: map}^^{index map: customizing for release}
-These three examples simply show what can be done using Inform's ``eps``-format map output, if one is willing to tweak the design in some vector-art program.
-Unfortunately, at present, there are few alternatives to Adobe Illustrator–a superb but very expensive program–in the field of ``eps`` editing, and indeed, of vector art generally: this is especially the case for Windows users.
-Inkscape is a usable free alternative, but it needs to have ``eps`` files translated to ``pdf``s before they can be used.
+These three examples simply show what can be done using Inform's EPS-format map output, if one is willing to tweak the design in some vector-art program.
+Unfortunately, at present, there are few alternatives to Adobe Illustrator–a superb but very expensive program–in the field of EPS editing, and indeed, of vector art generally: this is especially the case for Windows users.
+Inkscape is a usable free alternative, but it needs to have EPS files translated to PDFs before they can be used.
 On Mac OS X, the built-in Preview application can do this; otherwise the open-source Ghostscript might be used, but it can be a pain to install.
-Still, for the IF author who does have ``eps`` editing facilities available, Inform will play nicely with them.
+Still, for the IF author who does have EPS editing facilities available, Inform will play nicely with them.